Hodoo/ChaosBot/README.md

 Create a copy of `config-default.json` in the `data` folder and rename it `config.json`
 - Add your bot's API token to the `token` field
 - Add your Discord ID to the `ownerID` field
+- Add the external IP or domain for your server in the `address` field. *(This should include the port from the `port` field, if your domain doesn't already point to it)*
 - If desired, change the `port` field to your desired port *(Default: 3000)*